mskikta/CSCI241/README.md

 # CSCI241
-# Adding some new stuff here.
+# All projects and homework for CSCI 241 will be stored here.